maiko254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword - Script to display the number of lines that contain the pattern “bin” in the file /etc/passwd.

 16-whatsnext - Script to display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+17-hidethisword - Script to display all the lines in the file /etc/passwd that do not contain the pattern “bin”.